-October began with a lovely sunrise – just as many mornings in September 2018 had started.
-Autumn colours began to appear in the usual early suspects – Acer Acinitifolium, Acer saccharinum, Amelanchier canadensis, and Sorbus “Olympic Flame”.
-But in the case of these last 3, the leaves have held much longer than normal – usually they fall almost as soon as they have coloured up.
+October began with a lovely sunrise – just as many mornings in September 2018, had started.
+Autumn colours began to appear in the usual early suspects – Acer japonicum ‘Aconitifolium’ , Acer saccharinum, Amelanchier canadensis, and Sorbus ulleungensis ‘Olympic Flame’.
+But in the case of these last 3, the leaves have stayed on the trees for much longer than normal – usually they fall almost as soon as they have coloured up.

-As with our crop of eating apples, the crab apples have had a wonderful year, with many fruit and great colour effects – in particular a tree grown from seed, which has very appealing fruit hanging like Christmas tree decorations…
+As with our crop of eating apples, the crab apples have had a wonderful year, with many fruit and great colour effects – in particular a tree grown from seed, which has very appealing yellow orange cherry-like fruit, hanging like Christmas tree decorations.

-An extraordinary warm day on Wednesday October 10th of sunshine all day gave the bees a last great chance to stock up on pollen and nectar, before storm Callum hit on Friday 12th.
-48 hours of 60 mph winds and near constant rainfall produced our wettest ever day, and sequence of 3 days since I began to record rainfall here.
+An extraordinary warm day on Wednesday October 10th, of sunshine all day gave the bees a last great chance to stock up on pollen and nectar, before named storm “Callum” hit on Friday 12th.
+48 hours of 60 mph winds and near constant rainfall, produced our wettest ever day, and wettest sequence of 3 days since I began to record rainfall here.
 (37,100,43.5 = 3 day total of 170.5 mm).
-Compare this with a total October rainfall for the last 3 Octobers of 129, 71.8, 115 mm.
+Compare this with the total October rainfall figures for the last 3 Octobers of 129, 71.8, 115 mm.

-October 2018 was also notable as the first occasion I found examples of the Scarlet Caterpillar Club, Cordyceps militaris, fungus, at Gelli Uchaf… Firstly on the edge of the mown path through our upper hay meadow, but a week later a crop of 9 separate fruiting bodies on the croquet lawn.
-Since each one of these will have parasitised a beneath the ground moth caterpillar (hence the name), it implies a very healthy population of such caterpillars, even in the very poor grass of the mossy croquet lawn!
+October 2018 was also notable as the first occasion I found examples of the Scarlet Caterpillarclub fungus, Cordyceps militaris, at Gelli Uchaf.
+Firstly on the edge of the mown path through our upper hay meadow, but a week later a crop of 9 separate fruiting bodies on the mossy croquet lawn.
+Since each one of these will have parasitised a beneath-the-ground moth caterpillar (hence the name), it implies a very healthy population of such caterpillars, even in the very poor grass, and almost none existent soil of much of the mossy croquet lawn!

-By the end of the month, the rainfall total, thanks almost exclusively to the 3 days of Storm Callum, was fairly high at 233.5 mm, but equally the PV total at 234 KWH was over 30 % higher than the gloomy October last year.
-This was taken the day that the Met Office highlighted how the last decade has seen the extremes of daily heat and rainfall across the UK exceed any previous decade of records.
+By the end of the month, the rainfall total, thanks almost exclusively to the 3 days of storm “Callum”, was high at 233.5 mm, but equally the PV inverter reading of 234 KWH, was over 30 % higher than the gloomy October last year.
+This image was taken the day that the Met Office highlighted how the last decade has seen the extremes of daily heat, and rainfall, across the UK exceed any previous decade of records.
 What does the next decade hold?